-Elementary candidates complete ten days of independent student teaching during a three-week window in spring quarter.
-The following must be completed in order for the Teacher Candidate to move from Non-Independent Student Teaching to Independent Student Teaching:
+Elementary candidates begin independent student teaching with a mini-independent student teaching segment during a two-week window in fall quarter.
+During spring quarter, the candidates complete independent student teaching during a four-week window.
+The following must be completed in order for the Teacher Candidate to move from Non- Independent Student Teaching to Independent Student Teaching in spring quarter:

-Teacher Ca cher Candidate:Cooperating Teacher:
+Teache r Candidate: Date:

+Cooper ating Teacher:

-School: Grade Grade Level:
+School: Grade Level:

-r Candidate has fulfilled the following requirements to assume Independent Daily Student Tea
+acher Candidate has fulfilled the following re t Teaching to assume Independent Daily Stu equirements to move from Non-Independent dent Teaching (please check each one):

-1) Has passed all subject matter requirements for independent student teaching, including subject matter competency and Constitution Requirement.

-2) Has completed CPR/First Aid training ompleted CPR/First Aid training

-3) Has the agreement of all of the following that the Teacher Candidate is ready for Independent Daily Student Teaching:
+1) 2) 3) Has passed all subject matter requirements for independent student teaching, including subject matter competency and Constitution Requirement.
+Has completed CPR/First Aid training Has the agreement of all of the following that the Teacher Candidate is ready for Independ Daily Student Teaching:

 Teacher Candidate: Date:

 Cooperating Teacher: Date:

 University Supervisor: Date:

 Director of Clinical Work: Date:

 Director: Date:

-\If the situation changes, the Stanford Teacher Education Program reserves the right to have the Teacher Candidate return to Non-Independent Student Teaching.
+If the situation changes, the Stanford Teacher Education Program reserves the right to have the Teacher Candidate return to Non-Independent Student Teaching.